cyberzzhhss/BigDataCodeDrop/profiling_code/zs1113/profiling_code_explained.md

 ```

-Find the most occurred city in yelp_business
+Find the top 10 most occurred city in yelp_business

 ```sql
 SELECT COUNT(city) AS COUNT, city FROM yelp_business GROUP BY city ORDER BY COUNT DESC LIMIT 10;